athakur3/UIPageViewControllerPart1/README.md

 **How to Use**

-The document has one useful content in Main storyboard file and in MainPageViewController.swift file.
+The document has useful content in Main storyboard file and in MainPageViewController.swift file.
 Below is the implementation that is used to provide content to PageViewController.

 ---